Selflender logo Back to Data & Guides

 Research from FICO [2] Traits of the 800 FICO score holder https://www.myfico.com/credit-education/blog/traits-of-the-800-fico-credit-score-holder showed that consumers in the U.S. with credit scores of 800 or more typically have similar habits when it comes to their finances.

-If you want to get a perfect credit score, consider practicing these:
+If you want to get a perfect credit score, consider practicing these habits when dealing with credit cards, auto loans, and other types of credit:

-There are many more tactics you can apply to build credit and increase your score over time.
+There are many more tactics you can apply to build credit and bump your score over time.
 Some things may seem small, but they all contribute to your score.

 It’s important to bear in mind that an 850 credit score can be elusive, and credit scores change all the time depending on people’s financial habits, debt, payment history and applying for new loans.
-If you manage to achieve a perfect credit score of 850, it may not stay that way for long.
+If you manage to achieve the maximum credit score of 850, it may not stay that way for long.

 How much do different factors impact credit scores?

 There are some key pieces of financial data that affect your credit score, but they don’t all have an equal impact.
-Below you can see the breakdown of credit data categories and how FICO uses them to calculate your score:
+Below you can see the breakdown of credit data categories and how FICO uses them to calculate your score [3] FICO - What’s in your credit score? https://www.myfico.com/credit-education/whats-in-your-credit-score:

 The key piece of data that affects your credit score the most is your payment history, with this making up 35% of your overall score.
 [3] FICO - What’s in your credit score? https://www.myfico.com/credit-education/whats-in-your-credit-score Your payment history shows lenders how risky it is to extend credit to you, and how likely you are to make your payments on time.
 This means if you regularly make your payments on time, it will make a big contribution towards you having a better credit score.